 Building the future of sustainability.

-Two cities are expected to pioneer the first publicly-offered Environmental Impact Bonds (EIBs), supported by the Rockefeller Foundation.
-The winning cities will work with Neighborly and impact analysis experts Quantified Ventures to structure, market and underwrite these financings.
-Services by both firms will be offered pro bono.
+The City of Atlanta was recently selected as the first City to pioneer publicly-offered Environmental Impact Bonds (EIBs), supported by the Rockefeller Foundation.
+Atlanta will work with Neighborly and impact analysis experts Quantified Ventures to structure, market and underwrite these financings.
+Services by both firms will be offered at no cost to the City.
+Learn more about the upcoming issuance in Atlanta.

 An Environmental Impact Bond could finance green infrastructure projects, which use vegetation, soils and other natural elements to restore and mimic the natural water cycle, to prevent runoff and contamination.
 Beyond green infrastructure, EIBs can fund other projects that help build more resilient communities, such as microgrids, affordable housing, waste reduction and disaster preparedness.